Chicago P.D. boss on that shocking finale tragedy

 No matter how it played out, did it always need to end with Voight finally paying for his sins?

 We try to think about every angle and what is the most real and honest version of it all.
-I think that it’s a little too neat and tidy to have Voight always have his cake and eat it too.
+I think that it's a little too neat and tidy to have Voight always have his cake and eat it too.
 So we felt that he needed to, to the extent that he wins against Woods, he needs to lose against something else.
-The weight of all this, I think, will be interesting how it impacts going Voight going forward and effects the team.
+The weight of all this, I think, will be interesting how it impacts Voight going forward and affects the team.

 Since Voight was ultimately responsible for Al's death, will this cause a divide among the team moving forward, that they really now see what being loyal to Voight might get you?

 Yeah, possibly.
 It's all interesting fertile territory to explore.
 We haven't convened the writers' room for next season yet.
 So who knows where it will all go?
 Everybody's impacted, and everybody has their own point of view.
 We saw some of that with Antonio and Voight in the finale and in episode 21 as well.
 This was a big thing, him being arrested was a big thing, and certainly, him being attacked and killed was a big thing.
 I'm sure it'll play out in some fashion in season 6.

 There are witnesses who saw Hank shoot that man on the rooftop in cold blood.
 Will that come back to haunt him next season?